mrisher/smtp-sts/reporting.md

    verification mechanism is included as inspired by Section 7.1 from [@!RFC7489].

-   When a sending MTA discovers an TLS-RPT policy in the DNS, and the Organizational Domain at which that record was discovered is not identical to the Organizational Domain of the host part of the authority component of a [URI] specified in the "rua" or "ruf" tag, the following verification steps are to be taken:
+   When a sending MTA discovers a TLS-RPT policy in the DNS, and the Organizational Domain at which that record was discovered is not identical to the Organizational Domain of the host part of the authority component of a [URI] specified in the "aggregate-report-uri" or "detailed-report-uri" tag, the following verification steps are to be taken:

    1. Extract the host portion of the authority component of the URI.